-Realistic figurative paintings, some with a surreal twist.
+Realistic figurative paintings, sometimes with a surreal twist.
 Landscape paintings inspired by the South Downs.
 Oils, acrylics, giclée prints.

 See more at www.richardwhincop.co.uk